 Q. My child(ren) are beyond the second-grade level and have not received their Sacraments (1st Reconciliation and 1st Communion) yet.
 What should I do?

 A. Be sure to mark on the registration form(s) that you want your child(ren) to be scheduled for Special Sacraments.
-Children beyond second grade who have not made their Sacraments must attend our program for the year in addition to attending Special Sacraments classes on four Saturdays during the year prior to making their Sacraments.
-After successful attendance during classes and Saturday sessions, your child(ren) will receive the Sacrament of Reconciliation either along with the second graders on the designated date in the Fall.
+Children beyond second grade who have not made their Sacraments must attend our program for the year in addition to completing our online sacramental preparation program, Signs of Grace, prior to making their Sacraments.
+After successful completion of the online Signs of Grace program, your child(ren) will receive the Sacrament of Reconciliation along with the second graders on the designated date in the Fall.
 First Communion is usually made in May at a Sunday Mass (English and Spanish Mass options are available).